alanmatw/core-nodejs-projects/README.md

 ## Contributing

-All are welcomed to contribute to this repo by creating new mini projects or making corrections if any.
+All are welcomed to contribute to this repo by creating new mini projects or making corrections to existing etc. Just fork the repo, add relevant changes and open a pull request!
 > Make sure that the new mini project is made with built-in Node.js modules.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details